Ascot, Berkshire SL5 8AY

 18 holes.
 Wooded heathland.
 Undulating terrain - a few slopes to climb.

 Above distances are for the Red course.
-Also at The Berkshire is the 18-hole Red course (par-72; 6358 yds from back tees).
+Also at The Berkshire is the 18-hole Blue course (par-72; 6358 yds from back tees).

 From the M3 motorway take exit 3.
 Follow the A322 direction Ascot/Bracknell/Legoland.
 After 1.7 mi at large roundabout take A332 direction Ascot/Legoland.
 After o.5 mi golf is on your left.

-The Berkshire Golf Club (Red course): The land over which The Berkshire's two courses roam, was once used for military training purposes.
+The Berkshire Golf Club (Red course): the terrain over which The Berkshire's two courses roam was once used for military training purposes.
 In those days, a so-called Red army would engage in mock-battle with an opposing Blue army.
-Today the Red and Blue courses at The Berkshire are not remotely in conflict; both are beautiful examples of what are known in these parts as "wooded heathland" courses.
+Today the Red and Blue courses at The Berkshire are not remotely in conflict; both are beautiful examples of "heathland" courses.
 Which is the higher ranking of the two?
-Perhaps the Red, but only by a whisker of heather; there's really little to choose between the two.
+Perhaps the slightly bigger dimension and more expansive Red, but there's really little to choose between the two.

 Visitors welcome on weekdays, and after 12pm on weekends (subject to availability).